kbaum/browser-timezone-rails/README.md

 Make sure you have each of the following entries in your application.js:
 ```
 //= require js.cookie
-//= require jstz
 //= require browser_timezone_rails/set_time_zone
 ```
 That's it!
 No other configuration is needed as it's all done for you with this gem including setting up your application controller to start using your users' zones.

 ## How it works

-The browsers timezone is set in a cookie using the awesome [jsTimezoneDetect](https://bitbucket.org/pellepim/jstimezonedetect) javascript library.
+The browser's timezone is set in a cookie using the modern [ECMAScript Internationalization API](https://www.ecma-international.org/ecma-402/)

+Caveat: doesn't work with Internet Explorer.

+(Up to 1.0.4 version of the gem, the cookie was set via the [jsTimezoneDetect](https://bitbucket.org/pellepim/jstimezonedetect) javascript library, which, however, was often inaccurate.)

 That cookie is then read during each request to set the Rails timezone for that user.

 You can also read more about this implementation here: [Blog](http://cowjumpedoverthecommodore64.blogspot.in/2013/03/setting-rails-timezone-to-users.html)